 – Tell me what.
 I give classes in film making…

-But I believe I kept a straight face and replied something in polite and neutral manner to avoid further discussion of the topic.
+But I believe I kept a straight face and replied something in a polite and neutral manner to avoid further discussion of the topic.
 I kept thinking about it for a few days more.
 Not about why the “oldies” are still happy to discover new things, but about the life this cafe owner leads.
-Life that makes him ask questions such as this.
+The life that makes him ask questions such as this.

-Do we know?
-I think we let ourselves forget about it pretty often.
-We walk around with these serious faces, constantly worrying about stability, future, taxes, responsibilities an so on.
+We walk around with these serious faces, constantly worrying about stability, future, taxes, responsibilities and so on.
 We strive to be respectable, successful, sensible, we live to other people’s expectations.
 Does that cause anything but anxiety?
 I highly doubt it.
-Well, depression may be, or a midlife crisis.
+Well, depression maybe, or a midlife crisis.

 Our lives fly by us with a crazy speed of a car on an autobahn.
-And if things such as money, food, clothing are renewable – time is not.
+And if things such as money, food, clothing are easy to buy/earn again – time isn’t renewable.
 We don’t have too much of it to waste.
-Do you really want to spend the rest of your life having a mind of a grumpy old man?
+Do you really want to spend the rest of your life has a mind of a grumpy older man?
 I don’t.

 Every day can be an amazing adventure if you make it.

-PS.
-I am including that marvelous song “Young at Heart” written by Johnny Richards and Carolyn Leigh and performed by Bing Crosby (I am a fan of Crosby, so naturally I prefer his version), because despite doing my best in explaining my point of view here in that post, these guys did it much better.
+P.S.
+I am including that marvellous song “Young at Heart” written by Johnny Richards and Carolyn Leigh and performed by Bing Crosby (I am a fan of Crosby, so naturally I prefer his version) because despite doing my best in explaining my point of view here in that post, these guys did it much better.